-The weather should be checked the day prior to the scheduled field sampling and adjusted to avoid any major storms.
+The weather should be checked the day prior to the scheduled field sampling and the schedule adjusted to avoid any major storms.
 Should it begin raining during the reaeration injection enough to change the flow of the stream, stop the injection and restart at a later date.
 Reaeration measurements should not be made when the water level and discharge are changing rapidly.
-If the stream is exhibiting very low flow rates, is disconnected such that it is a series of pools not connected by surface water, or is dry, do not conduct an injection.
+If the stream is exhibiting very low flow rates, is disconnected such that it is a series of pools not connected by surface water, or is dry, do not conduct an injection and attempt to re-schedule the bout.